Eisenstein series on arithmetic quotients of rank 2 Kac--Moody groups over finite fields: Introduction

-We mention the following related results.
-Braverman, Finkelberg and Kazhdan (\cite{BFK}) conjectured formulas for constant terms of Eisenstein series on affine Kac--Moody groups over nonarchimedean local fields $K$ and proved these for $K=\mathrm{k}((t))$.
-Braverman, Garland, Kazhdan and Patnaik (\cite{BGKP}) proved these conjectures for all nonarchimedean local fields.
-Lee and Lombardo (\cite{LL}) studied the constant terms of Eisenstein series on affine Kac--Moody groups over function fields over finite fields.
-Liu (\cite{Liu}) made generalizations to affine Kac--Moody groups over general number fields.
-Braverman and Gaitsgory (\cite{BG}) developed a theory of `geometric Eisenstein series' for affine Kac--Moody groups in the framework of the geometric Langlands correspondence.
+Garland extended the classical theory of Eisenstein series to affine Kac--Moody groups (\cite{Ga1}, \cite{Ga2}, \cite{Ga5}, \cite{Ga6}, \cite{Ga7}, \cite{Ga8}).
+Lee and Lombardo (\cite{LL}) studied the constant terms of Eisenstein series on affine Kac--Moody groups over function fields with finite constant fields.
+Liu (\cite{Liu}) made generalizations to affine Kac--Moody groups over number fields.
+Braverman and Gaitsgory in (\cite{BG}) developed a theory of \emph{geometric Eisenstein series} for affine Kac--Moody groups in the framework of the geometric Langlands correspondence.
 This involves a geometric reformulation of number theoretic and representation theoretic notions in terms of algebraic curves and vector bundles.
-Outside of affine case, Carbone, Lee and Liu (\cite{CLL}) defined Eisenstein series for rank $2$ hyperbolic Kac-Moody groups over $\mathbb{R}$ and established its convergence almost-everywhere.
+Outside the affine case, Carbone, Lee and Liu (\cite{CLL}) defined Eisenstein series for rank $2$ hyperbolic Kac--Moody groups over $\mathbb{R}$ and established its convergence almost-everywhere.

-The theory of Eisenstein series on Kac-Moody groups also has interesting intersections with mathematical physics.
-For example in \cite{FK} and \cite{FKP}, the authors studied Eisenstein series, their Fourier coefficients for $E_9$, $E_{10}$ and $E_{11}$, and their applications in string theory.
+The theory of Eisenstein series on Kac--Moody groups also has interesting intersections with mathematical physics.
+For example, in \cite{FK} and \cite{FGKP}, the authors studied Eisenstein series, their Fourier coefficients for $E_9$, $E_{10}$ and $E_{11}$, along with their applications in string theory.

+The following questions remain open.
+We conjecture that our Eisenstein series on rank 2 Kac--Moody groups is a rational function.
+It would then remain to determine its poles and Fourier coefficients.
+We conjecture that the only eigenvalues $\lambda$ with $|\lambda|>2q$ for which the corresponding eigenfunctions lie in $L^2$ are $\lambda=\pm (q+1)$.
+There are further open questions about the full spectrum of the adjacency operator and if the discrete eigenfunctions correspond to poles of the Eisenstein series.

-The authors are grateful to Steve Miller and Peter Sarnak for guidance and encouragement.
-We thank Howard Garland who shared many of his ideas in the early part of this work.
-Many of his ideas can be found throughout.
-We also thank Dmitry Gourevich for his careful reading and comments.
-We are extremely grateful to Paul Garrett for his notes and Appendix on meromorphic continuation.
+The authors wish to thank the referee for their careful and systematic reading and helpful comments which improved the paper.
+We are grateful to Steve Miller and Peter Sarnak for guidance and encouragement.
+We thank Howard Garland, Kyu-Hwan Lee and Dongwen Liu who shared many of their ideas and helped with earlier stages of the project.
+We also thank Dmitry Gourevich for helpful comments.